MonliH/CobaltLang/README.md

 A transpiler for the programming language called Cobalt.
 Transpiles into Golang.

+There is a better programming language called [Coperr](https://github.com/MonliH/coperr-lang)

 **Tested only on windows.**

 **Still in bata phase, there are lots of bugs in the code**